Co-occurring PTSD Treatment

 Types of Trauma

-Whether a specific event is deemed a trauma is subjective.
+Whether a specific event is deemed a trauma is subjective due to an individual emotions and brain chemistry.
 However, there are identifiable experiences that typically yield trauma and PTSD.
 These experiences can affect a person at any stage in their life, but the initial trauma often occurs during childhood.
 Traumatic experiences include but are not limited to:

 • Neglect or abandonment